Amanie Abdelmessih, Ph.D.

 EGR 122 Visualization Languages I: AutoCAD and Excel (freshmen)

-EGR 296 Project/Research Experience (mutual agreement between faculty and select undergraduate students who studied heat transfer) -
+EGR 296 Project/Research Experience (mutual agreement between faculty and select undergraduate students who excel in Heat Transfer)

 Dr. Abdelmessih’s AREAS OF RESEARCH ARE: